-Espresso machines used to come with a hefty price tag that only the seriously desperate coffee snobs considered buying.
-But times have changed and you don’t have to pay a fortune to make espresso at home.
+Espresso machines used to come with a hefty price tag that made them pretty inaccessible to most people.
+Luckily for us, times have changed!
+Now you don’t have to pay a fortune to make espresso at home.

-After a long and detailed research with my personal experience, Reddit talk, and my colleagues, I’ve compiled a list of 5 best espresso machines below 100.
+In fact, you can get a decent and cheap espresso machine for home use easily.
+Below, you can find a list of 5 best espresso machines under 100$!
 These brewers will allow you to save money (no more visits to Starbucks) and enable you to have fun and experiment with your favorite recipes from the comfort of your home.

-Ready to discover the best budget espresso maker for you?
+Ready to discover the best budget espresso maker?
 Read on!

-- What is the best inexpensive espresso machine?
+- What is the best cheap espresso machine?

-- Best espresso maker under 100: is there such a thing?
+- Best affordable espresso maker under 100: is there such a thing?

 - Recommended Reading